This is a foreign exchange guide to Greenland, the Danish Krone currency plus sending DKK transfers and travel tips.

-- Danish krone exchange rates - latest info & charts.
+- Danish Krone exchange rates - latest & historic exchange rates.

 The Danish krone contributes to a little less than 1% of foreign exchange market volume.
 It is the world’s twentieth most traded currency.
 The krone is subdivided into 100 øre.